 Keeping Track of Multiple Active Story Branches is Simple

 Sometimes you want to have more than one active branch in your narrative and launching multiple scripts is a great way to achieve this.
-You can create the parts of your story in separate scripts and start them at any point.
-This is a great way to keep your story organized and makes it easy to rearrange the story if you see fit.
-You may decide your choose your own adventure app would be more exciting if plot point 2 happened before plot point 1.
+You can create the parts of your scenario in separate scripts and start them at any point.
+This is a great way to keep your scenario organized and makes it easy to rearrange the scenario as you see fit.
+You may decide your sequence would be more engaging if plot point 2 happened before plot point 1.
 Keeping these in separate scripts makes it easy to reorder them.
 Scripts can flow sequentially or in parallel, the choice is yours.

 Story Points–Organize Important Events in your Branching Narrative

 Story points allow you to keep track of certain events within your narrative.
 They can also be a way to open or close branches.
-For example, let’s say you’ve asked your user to complete a task like delivering a key to a character.
+For example, let’s say you’ve asked your user to make a decision about the best way to handle a confrontation at work.
 You can create a story point to keep track of this event for later reference.
 You can set scripts to launch only if that story point has occurred or, conversely, only if it hasn’t happened.

 Having set story points is also useful for stopping branches that are currently active.
-In the example, where your user has been asked to deliver a key, you may have set up two possible outcomes: deliver the key to the park or deliver the key to a restaurant.
-If the user delivers the key to the character in the park, that means they no longer have the key and can’t deliver it to a character at a nearby restaurant.
-As soon as the key is delivered to the park, the story point for this event can deactivate the restaurant branch.
+In the example, where your user has been asked to make a choice, you may have set up two possible outcomes: choice a or choice b.
+If the user picks choice a, that means they can no longer pick choice b.
+As soon as the key is delivered to the park, the story point for this event can deactivate the choice b branch.

 Motive Makes Branching Narrative Easy

-Using the authoring tool's scripts and story points makes it easy to create complex and engaging stories.
-Create a location-based choose your own adventure app, an immersive RPG or a global adventure game.
-You're only limited by your imagination!
+Using the authoring tool's scripts and story points makes it easy to create complex and engaging training scenarios.
+Create a VR scenario to train soft skills like interpersonal relations or an AR app to learn safety procedures on a piece of equipment.
+The choice is yours and only limited by your imagination.